 And it does not interfere with using the hands and armsTemperature ratings for underquilts and sleeping bags are a very subjective judgement that is dependent on many factors.
 I can tell you that as a 61 year old man weighing 215 pounds that an Underwoobie with a 1.1 MarPat inner shell is comfortable down to 40 degrees, and usable to 30, but that is based on my personal experience.
 I have retained the ability of two Underwoobies to be snapped together to increase insulation effectiveness.

 If you would like for me to make an Underwoobie for you, I would be glad to do so.
-Cost would be $225 delivered with your choice of 5.0 or 2.5 ounce Climashield APEX, an inner shell of 1.9 or 1.1 ripstop, DWR or unfinished, and Duro Epsilon outer shell..
+Cost would be $175 delivered with your choice of 5.0 or 2.5 ounce Climashield APEX, an inner shell of 1.9 or 1.1 ripstop, DWR or unfinished, and Duro Epsilon outer shell..
 (Based on the price of the Epsilon and the Climashield, I end up paying myself about $2.50 an hour for making these.)
 My recommendation on an inner shell would be the 1.1 MarPat that I use for mine to keep weight down.
-I can also used Dutch's new CS-90 Argon, but there would be an additional cost for that due to the cost of the fabric and modifications to the design that are required to utilize the 58" wide material and still maintain a 60" wide quilt.
-If you want two Underwoobies, one to use as a Topquit and one as an Underquilt, or two of different insulation thicknesses so that you can snap them together for colder temps, while using one for most of the rest of the year, I can go $425.
+If you want two Underwoobies, one to use as a Topquit and one as an Underquilt, or two of different insulation thicknesses so that you can snap them together for colder temps, while using one for most of the rest of the year, I can go $340.
 I don't keep any in stock, nor do I keep much fabric, so delivery would be about 3-4 weeks and I would require a deposit to buy materials.
 The deposit won't cover everything, so we're both taking a risk, which is only fair.
 Just send me an email at email@example.com, or contact me through PM on hammock Forums.